 Try your hand at a classic French dish, with a little guidance from chef Nicholas Calias, who’s got more than a little experience with Gallic cuisine.
-Here, the Brasserie Jo chef offers up a pared down version of his Coq au Vin that’s perfect for the home cook look for a comforting dish on a cold night.
+Here, the Lucie Drink + Dine chef offers up a pared down version of his Coq au Vin that’s perfect for any home cook who’s looking for a comforting dish for a chilly fall (or winter – ’cause winter is coming) night.

 - 4 chicken thighs